Driving employee performance using HR analytics

 The basic factor of employee satisfaction is financial compensation.
 It’s the first thing employees think about when looking for a job.
 Having a good salary helps keep them content with their job.

 HR teams can now use analytics to identify the best financial model for each member of the team.
-It also helps the company access what salary raises are necessary to make their workers happy and satisfied.
+It also helps the company assess what salary raises are necessary to make their workers happy and satisfied.